CRAZY STRAWS

 Regardless of how you may personally feel about straws, I would hope that we can all agree that straws that don't even get used and that just end up as litter on the ground are completely unnecessary.

 Please raise your children to be less wasteful.
-And even if you don't have children, you can still "adopt" a less wasteful lifestyle that could end up influencing others around you of all ages.
-(And that could result in you having a far more positive impact on the world than a negative one.)
+And even if you don't have children, you can still "adopt" a less wasteful lifestyle and increase the positive impact that you have on the world.

 STRAW-LIKE OBJECTS #1